Guided Ice Fishing Trips

 What To Bring

-• Please wear, Warm snow pants, winter jacket, winter boots, hats & gloves (Ice cleat attachments will be available for use)
+• Please wear; Warm snow pants, winter jacket, winter boots, hats, gloves, hand warmers or anything else you think will keep you warm.
+(Ice cleat attachments will be available for use)

 What does a Day of Ice Fishing Include?